Isaiah 58 Social Action Committee

 Current ongoing projects include:

 The Sharon Glasser PB&J Project is named after Sharon, who started it and made it the popular and successful project it remains today.
-The committee meets once a month throughout the year and makes 300 sandwiches each time.
-In May, during Mitzvah Day, they make 500 to 1000.
-The sandwiches are given to the Hospitality Too organization at St. Anne’s Church where they are then distributed throughout Long Island and New York to help families in need.
-In addition to the sandwiches, we provide juice, applesauce, or fruit to make a nutritionally complete meal.
+The committee meets throughout the year and makes 200 sandwiches each time.
+The sandwiches are distributed throughout Long Island and New York to help families in need.

-Hat Looming Project meets monthly to create hand-made hats and scarves which are donated to the Dolan Family Health Center in Huntington Station.
+Hat Looming Project meets monthly to create hand-made hats and scarves which are donated to the Northwell Dolan Family Health Center.

 Food Pantry Project is where most of our funds go.
 We purchase and deliver food each month to various food pantries in the area.
-The food you bring to the bin in the temple foyer helps families in need all over Long Island.
+The food you bring to the temple helps families in need all over Long Island.